West Africa is keen to feed the UK post-Brexit | DW | 12.09.2020

 Experts say the UK's withdrawal from the EU is likely to substantially increase the costs for developing countries to access the British market.
 The University of York and UDS project say standardizing the methods of smallholder farmers in the West African economic bloc could drive down export costs, thereby making it cheaper for African products to reach the UK.

 In 2019, the UK supplied just over half (55%) of its domestic food consumption.
-To keep its supermarket shelves full after a hard Brexit, some experts suggest the UK would need to tap into the potential of the Commonwealth for its agricultural products.
+To keep its supermarket shelves full after a hard Brexit, in which no trade deal with the EU can be reached, some experts suggest the UK would need to tap into the potential of the Commonwealth for its agricultural products.
 However, due to distance and trading interests of the countries involved, the Commonwealth alone is not a viable trading partner.